gharib-uk/ghariib/content/posts/complying-with-owasp-top-10-for-llm-applications-and-nist-ai-600-1.md

 **NIST AI 600-1****,** also known as the AI Risk Management Framework developed by the National Institute of Standards and Technology (NIST), offers guidance to help organizations manage risks associated with AI systems.
 It provides a structured approach for identifying, assessing and mitigating AI-related risks across various domains, including privacy, security and fairness, as well as for addressing concerns such as bias, transparency and accountability in AI systems.

-It’s worth noting that while both standards are voluntary, organizations across industries are widely adopting them.
+It’s worth noting that while both standards are voluntary, organizations across industries are adopted.
 For many companies still early in their AI journey, the standards help establish a baseline of secure practices and policies.
 For those closer to deployment, they help maintain customer trust and a foundation for additional governance efforts.

 What about regulations?
 While the regulatory landscape for AI is still unclear (with near-certain regional differences), complying with industry standards will most likely shorten the time to compliance with binding regulations, whenever they come into play.